AlvaroJoseLopes/birdie-challenge/README.md

 ### Step 4.
 The final step is to serialize the transformed content into another file.

-To accomplish that the class `json_writer.JsonWriter` that dumps the content .json content in chunks was implemented.
+To accomplish that the class `json_writer.JsonWriter` that dumps the content into .json (in chunks) was implemented.
 The method `write()` takes a chunk and writes it into the file.
 This class when used as context manager also ensures that the final file - with appended chunks - is a valid JSON file.

 ## How to use it